CyberDiva-Enyinnaya/Secure-golden-image-for-AWS/README.md

 Prepare the environment by:
 - Launching an EC2 Instance (Amazon Linux 2).
+- Create a pipeline recipe by navigating to the seach bar in the build component to:
-- Obtain Linux 2 STIGs from the DoD Cyber Exchange and apply settings using build component (pipeline recipe).
+1. Obtain Linux 2 STIGs from the DoD Cyber Exchange and apply settings.
-- Apply the CIS benchmarks using CIS-CAT.
+2. Apply the CIS benchmarks using CIS-CAT.
-- Link your SSH to the instance created using the command: ssh -i \Users\adetu\Downloads\securegoldenimagekey.pem ec2-user@54.224.218.150
+- Link your SSH to the instance created using the command: ssh -i \Users\name\Downloads\securegoldenimagekey.pem ec2-user@(ip address)

+Now that the environment is prepared;
 - Install and run openscap with the following commands:
 1. Update: sudo yum update -y
 2. sudo yum install -y openscap-scanner scap-security-guide